Expensent

 Greenback takes a completely different angle: vendor-direct fetching.
 It connects to specific merchant accounts — Amazon, Uber, Delta, Home Depot, and a curated list of others — and pulls fully itemized receipts straight from those vendors' systems.
 Not an OCR of a PDF, the actual underlying line-item data.
 It then publishes itemized bills to QBO Online.

 Good at: itemized ecommerce receipts (Amazon in particular).
-Weak at: it only works with its supported vendor list, so it's a complement to other capture methods rather than a replacement.
+Weak at:it only works with its supported vendor list, so it's a complement to other capture methods rather than a replacement.

 11. Method 9: Full expense platforms (Expensify, Shoeboxed, BILL, Zoho Expense, Melio)

-The Intuit App Marketplace lists 750+ apps that plug into QBO Online, and a big chunk of them are full expense-management or accounts-payable platforms that happen to include receipt capture as a feature.
+The Intuit App Marketplace lists hundreds of apps that plug into QBO Online, and a big chunk of them are full expense-management or accounts-payable platforms that happen to include receipt capture as a feature.
 The familiar names: Expensify, Shoeboxed, BILL, Zoho Expense, Melio.
 Pricing typically runs $10–$25 per user per month.

 Pick one of these if you have employees submitting expenses.
 Skip them if you're a solo founder or freelancer whose “expense report” is just forwarding a Stripe invoice to your bookkeeper.